-Those who want to use a copyrighted work in one of the ways listed above will need the permission of the author, unless their use falls under one of the exceptions to copyright law.
-Otherwise they are infringing upon the rights of the author and may be subject to legal action.
-Authors can also choose to transfer some or all of their rights to others, temporarily or permanently, through the use of a license.
+Anyone who wants to use a copyrighted work in one of the ways listed above will need the copyright owner's permission, unless their use falls under one of the exceptions found in copyright law.

 Although copyright law has many exceptions for educational purposes, there's a big difference between what you can do in the classroom and what you can do outside of the classroom.
 When you are in the classroom, you are free to perform or display any copyrighted works that you have legally obtained.
 Playing videos and music, displaying images in your presentations, reading texts aloud—all of these are examples of things you can do in the classroom You can also include copyrighted content in homework assignments or papers you turn in to your professor, but be sure to attribute your sources properly.
 However, outside of the classroom, you are more limited in what you can do.
 This is especially important to keep in mind if you plan to share other people's copyrighted works on the open web (for example, if you want to post a class project online and it includes copyrighted content from other creators).